karllark/dust_extinction/docs/dust_extinction/choose_model.rst

 extinction curve to be measured (e.g., 2175 A bump or 10 micron silicate feature).
 The :class:`~dust_extinction.shapes.P92` is the most general as it covers the a very broad wavelength range.
-The :class:`~dust_extinction.shapes.FM90` model has been extensively used, but only covers the UV wavelength range.
-The :class:`~dust_extinction.shapes.G21` model focuses on the NIR/MIR wavelength range from 1-40 micron.
+The :class:`~dust_extinction.shapes.FM90` model covers the UV wavelength range and has been extensively shown to fit all known UV extinction curves.
+The :class:`~dust_extinction.shapes.FM90_B3` model provides a variant of the FM90 model that uses B3 instead of C3 as B3 = explicit 2175 A
+bump height = C3/gamma^2.
+:class:`~dust_extinction.shapes.G21` model focuses on the NIR/MIR
+wavelength range from 1-40 micron.